hartherbert/InstabotJS/README.md

   + unfollowOnlyWhenFollowingMe
   > unfollowOnlyWhenFollowingMe, only let bot unfollow user if user is following user
 + postOptions
-> postOptions, options that determine if bot should like an specific post
   + maxLikesToLikeMedia
   > maxLikesToLikeMedia, maximum likes a post is allowed to have to be liked by the bot
   + minLikesToLikeMedia